 Japanese sweets and desserts cooking classes in Tokyo

 After all these savory dishes, how about making some traditional Japanese sweets and desserts in these Tokyo cooking classes?
-We hope you saved room for something sweet.
+We hope you saved room for a sweet treat.

 17. Wagashi and mochi-making class in Tokyo